brettdh/libcmm/android_readme.txt

 this all less brittle), then the ConnScoutService would need root.
 Next: make a test app that has two buttons: "SendFG" and "SendBG".
 Easy-to-understand multi-network test.

+10/7/2010
+Might need to take another look at the bit in services.jar that defaults connections to WiFi when it's available; I think I may have changed the default for non-IntNW apps to cellular.
+Also, enable "immediately destroy activities" in dev tools->devel settings in order to test out why the ConnScout activity isn't getting the ConnScoutService instance when it starts up after being destroyed.